-* Market volatility down in Treasuries, stocks, dollar exchange
+* Market volatility down in Treasuries, stocks, dollar

 * Low volatility despite Fed taper talk, data surprises